As End Nears To Mueller Era, D.C. Lawyers Fear Lasting Politicization Of Justice

 Members of Washington's elite legal community decried the "increasing politicization" of the justice system at a particularly sensitive time: as the special counsel probe of Russian election interference edges toward a conclusion.

-Abbe David Lowell, a veteran of high-profile cases who has defended members of Congress and cabinet officials, lamented that public confidence in the FBI, the Justice Department and the rule of law itself has waned, even as he offered praise for Robert Mueller, the man leading the Russia investigation.
+Abbe David Lowell, a veteran of high-profile cases who has defended members of Congress and Cabinet officials, lamented that public confidence in the FBI, the Justice Department and the rule of law itself has waned, even as he offered praise for Robert Mueller, the man leading the Russia investigation.

 "I don't know of a special counsel who's done it better," Lowell said on Thursday evening.